yfinkelstein/node-zookeeper/tests/integration/README.md

 Make sure you have a ZooKeeper server running.

-Run `npm run test-integration -- 127.0.0.1:2181` (the last argument is the url to the ZooKeeper server).
-The script will try to connect to `localhost:2181` by default.
+Run `npm run test-integration`.
+The tests expect a running ZooKeeper server at `localhost:2181`.
+Attach your custom url by: `npm run test-integration -- my-ip:my-port`.

 Pro tip: Check out the ZooKeeper [Docker image](https://hub.docker.com/_/zookeeper) and guidelines on how to run a local server.